kaseypocius/MUMT618-DREV/docs/tutorial.md

 2. Compile each program, either through included compile statements (<i>which assumes that the STK is located on your desktop</i>)

-3. Run them from the command line with 12 arguments, or 14 if using the quad version.
-If operated incorrectly a usage statement will implement a default value instead.
+3. Run them from the command line with 10 arguments.
 They are input as follows

 ```
-t60
-Base Peak Frequency
-Peaks Spacing Constant
+Input Gain
+Distortion Mix
+InputDiffusionConstant1
+InputDiffusionConstant2
+DecayDiffusionConstant1
+DecayDiffusionConstant2
+Decay
+BandWidth
+Damping
+ExcursionMS
 ```

 4. Press Enter when you're done.
 The software will cleanup and shutdown.